clarahoffmann/commaai/readme.txt

 https://academictorrents.com/details/65a2fbc964078aff62076ff4e103f18b951c5ddb

 which is ca. 100GB.
-Then extract all video files into the folder 'data/commaai/destination/'.
+Then extract all video files into the folder 'data/commaai/destination/' and update the lists train_files_run.npy and test_files_run.npy according to how you named the video files.
 The pruned data set was created by manually labelling one fifth of the entire data set using a web application.
 The resulting training indices can be found in the file 'data/commaai/training_files_filtered/indices/train_indices.csv'.
-This took approximately 24 hours.

 The code is structured as follows: